ibm-security-verify/webauthn-relying-party-server-swift/README.md

 | TOKEN | This is the default value if `AUTH_SESSION` has not (or an invalid value) been provided.
 For a token to be returned, it requires the FIDO2 mediator to inject `access_token` into the `responseData` element of the JSON payload. |
 | COOKIE | Returns the response from the FIDO `assertion/result` endpoint back to the calling client. |

-> See [IBM Security Verify Access FIDO Mediation](https://www.ibm.com/docs/en/sva/10.0.0?topic=support-fido2-mediation) for more information.
+> See [IBM Verify Access FIDO Mediation](https://www.ibm.com/docs/en/sva/10.0.0?topic=support-fido2-mediation) for more information.

 <br/>